kishanpatel789/kp_data_dev_site/content/posts/006_AirflowParams.md

 Params let you pass runtime configuration to a DAG.
 That's a fancy of way of saying, "When you run a DAG manually, use Params to make the final tweaks."
 Airflow takes any Params written in a DAG file and magically generates a web form, which handles basic input validation.
 But what's most helpful is the ability to add descriptions or hints for each expected input.

-Here's a snippet how Params are defined in my better DAG:
+Here's a snippet of how Params are defined in my better DAG:

 ```python
 # 02_better_dag.py